inspire-1a03/intersession-2020-SaribK/docs/index.md

 }
 ```

 The specified number must be a reasonable number.
 It is easily found with the serial monitor.
 Simply check the brightness when there is nothing in the way of the photoresistor, and then check when you wave your hand.
 This product can be used as an alarm, since it is an alarm system.
-If you have a candy jar that you would not want your kids eating, you can put the alarm system near the jar, and when someone reaches into the jar, the alarm will activate scaring them away.
-This product can be used for keeping any small product safe.
+If you place the circuit near the entrance, and adjust the photoresistor "range", the alarm will trigger when someone walks in front of it, acting as an alarm.
+Additionally, if you have a candy jar that you would not want your kids eating from, you can put the alarm system near the jar, and when someone reaches into the jar, the alarm will activate scaring them away.

 [Here is a link to the code](https://github.com/inspire-1a03/intersession-2020-SaribK/blob/master/Final_ProjectV2.ino)